IainStevenson/docker.multi.service.reverse.proxy/src/solution.md

 Memory refresh on how this solution is organised.

+Some of this data in examples is out of date.
+Beware: Check the actual values in the code!

 ## Solution structure
 The solutions main file set is as follows;
 ```